Best Dry Bag of 2020

 |Material||Ppolyurethane-coated nylon||Laminated high-density nylon||70D nylon||420D heavy duty nylon||21oz TobaTex|

 Watershed Colorado Duffel

-You can expect your gear to stay dry no matter how rowdy the water gets with the Watershed Colorado Duffel, as this bag is built with performance in mind.
-Its innovative ZipDry seal closure combined with its classic duffel design, make it perfect for overnight river trips.
+You can expect your gear to stay dry no matter how rowdy the water gets with the Watershed Colorado Duffel.
+This bag is built with performance in mind.
+Its innovative ZipDry seal closure combined with its classic duffel design makes it perfect for overnight river trips.
 Unpacking is a breeze when you are ready to set up camp, and the comfortable neoprene grip makes hauling it to shore an easy task.
-Six heavy-duty, Duraflex D-Rings provide numerous options for attaching it to your craft, and its heavy-duty material holds up to the wear and tear of regular use no matter your watersport of choice.
+Six heavy-duty, Duraflex D-rings provide numerous options for attaching it to your craft, and its heavy-duty material holds up to the wear and tear of regular use no matter your watersport of choice.

 At 75.5 liters, this bag is a little big for day trips and takes up quite a bit of space in a kayak or on a paddleboard.
 It also carries a hefty price tag.
-For the serious river adventurer, however, the Watershed Colorado Duffel is worth the investment, especially if you plan to carry expensive hydrophobic equipment like electronics.
+However, for the serious river adventurer, the Colorado Duffel is worth the investment, especially if you plan to carry expensive hydrophobic equipment like electronics.
 This model is the perfect bag for the diehard river goer and is our favorite product in this review.